-Note You must ensure that all relevant information is submitted to the CAO.
-There is no separate UCD application form, although some courses require a supplementary statement. www.ucd. ie/maturestudents provides advice for personal statements.
+Note: You must ensure that all relevant information is submitted to the CAO.
+There is no separate UCD application form, although some courses require a supplementary statement.
+For advice on personal statements, see our website below.
 Your documents must arrive in the CAO within ten days of the submission of the online application.